 On an annual basis, we invite 1 or more Visiting Professors to our institution to spend a day with our residents to discuss patient management issues and general philosophy towards the practice of our specialty.
 In addition, the Visiting Professor gives 1 or 2 lectures to the Department of Surgery and the Section of Plastic Surgery.
 Residents are released from clinical duties during visiting professorships.

-The American Society of Plastic Surgeons (ASPS) In-training examination is administered annually.
+The American Society of Plastic Surgeons (ASPS) In-training examination is administered annually, typically in the beginning of March.
+Exam registration fees are paid by Plastic Surgery on behalf of the resident.

 Residents are expected to assume teaching responsibilities for junior residents assigned to the service.
 All surgical residents have a major responsibility to teach the Geisel School of Medicine at Dartmouth students, who are periodically assigned to the plastic surgery service during the academic year.

-All faculty perform formal semi-annual evaluations of the residents using E*Value, an electronic evaluation system used at Dartmouth Hitchcock Medical Center.
+All faculty perform formal semi-annual evaluations of the residents using the MedHub GME Residency Management online software platform.
 The program director then reviews these evaluations with the resident.
 The program director also monitors input from the paramedical personnel (nurses, therapists, secretaries, etc.) and patients on the residents' communication skills, and incorporates it into the formal evaluation session.